opatiny/chemexper-internship-workbook/variousIT/nodered/nodered.md

 ### `inject` node run on startup

 `inject` node allows you to input a variable on a flow.
 If you want it to inject a value on node-red startup, check the "Inject once after ... seconds, then" checkbox.

+### `link in` and `link out`

+These two nodes allow you to make virtual links between flows.
+It is a kind of alternative to sublflows.

 ## Context
 [https://nodered.org/docs/user-guide/context](https://nodered.org/docs/user-guide/context)